RobertaBtt/python-service-grocery-orders/README.md

-# Python Service Frocery orders
+# Python Service Grocery orders
 (built from adaptive-python-service)

 The output of this service is a list of dictionary.